prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 Prebid has historically struggled with sharing granular bid response data with publishers, analytics, and reporting systems.
 To address this, we've introduced a standard object model.
 We encourage adapters to provide as much information as possible in the bid response.

 {: .alert.alert-danger :}
-Bid metadata will be *required* in a coming Prebid.js release, specifically for AdvertiserDomains and MediaType.
+Bid metadata will be *required* in Prebid.js 5.x+ release, specifically for AdvertiserDomains and MediaType.
 We recommend making sure your adapter sets these values or Prebid.js may throw out the bid.

 {: .table .table-bordered .table-striped }
 | Path | Description |